MartinHepperle/HP-ReproParts/HP 9000/readme.md

 HP 9836 color monitor cable hood

-For building a replacement fo0r the monitor cable I used a VGA cable with shielded R, G, B wires and these shells.
+For building a replacement for the monitor cable I used a VGA cable with shielded R, G, B wires and these shells.
 After testing, both halves were simply glued together.

 HP 9836 monitor locking plate handle